Graduate Certificate in Research and Evaluation

-For individuals who are interested in learning advanced research and evaluation skills necessary to engage in evidence-based practice across all levels of practice in social work and social welfare.
-This certificate will prepare students to frame evaluation or research questions and to use quantitative and qualitative tools to assess the outcomes and effectiveness of efforts to deal with social problems.
-It will also prepare students with skills to translate research into practice theory and interventions.
-This certificate may also be of interested to people who are considering obtaining a doctoral degree in social work but may need more time to prepare an application or who wish to "test the waters" prior to admission into a doctoral program.
-All courses in the proposed certificate program are drawn from existing courses within the Ph.D.
-Program curriculum.
-Students must complete 18 graduate-level semester credits within three years as well as maintain a minimum GPA of 3.0.
+The Graduate Certificate in Research and Evaluation was developed for individuals who are interested in learning advanced research and evaluation skills necessary to engage in evidence-based practice across all levels of practice in social work and social welfare.
+The Certificate prepares students to frame evaluation or research questions and to use quantitative and qualitative tools to assess the outcomes and effectiveness of efforts to deal with social problems.
+It also prepares students with skills to translate research into practice theory and interventions.
+This certificate may also be of interest to individuals who are considering obtaining a doctoral degree in social work but may need more time to prepare an application or who wish to "test the waters" prior to admission into a doctoral program.
+All courses in the proposed certificate program are drawn from existing courses within the PhD Program curriculum.
+Read the university's gainful employment disclosure.

 - Completion of a master's degree in social work, counseling or related human services field.